torrespro/training-be-module-02/contentservices-validator/README.md

 # Backbase Training Exercises

 ## Custom Content Services Validator
-In this tutorial you will develop custom Content Services validator which allows to upload files of `bb:image` document type having *.png,.jpg or .jpeg* extension.
+In this tutorial you will develop custom Content Services validator which allows to upload only files of `bb:image` document type having *.png,.jpg or .jpeg* extension.

 ### Installation & Configuration

-### Build & Run
+### Build & Configure

-- **Copy contentservices-validator from training-modules into *exercises-environment/services/*.**
+- **Copy *contentservices-validator* from training-modules into *exercises-environment/services/*.**

 - **Include contentservices-validator module to the build.** Open `pom.xml` from *exercises-environment/services/*.
 Add `<module>contentservices-validator</module>` into  `<modules>` section
 	```xml